tuannguyen8390/nf-EXPLOR/README.md

 `metadata_LR.csv` : metadata for long-read data

-Please refer to these files for editing your own.
-You can run with your own files deploying `--LR_MetaDir` AND/OR `--SR_MetaDir`
+Please refer to these files in the `nextflow.config`.
+Simply forking/cloning the github & editing the file per your own configuration - as we cannot customize the pipeline for everyone :).

 ---